There’s a lot of misinformation regarding coffee grounds and how they affect your houseplants (for better or worse).

 This is perhaps the biggest myth out there.

 In reality, the acids in coffee grounds are water-soluble and will have minimal effect on acidic soil.
 It is important to take note that fresh coffee grounds are acidic and used coffee grounds are neutral.

 Research has determined that the grounds themselves have a pH of only 6.5 to 6.8, which is at the threshold of neutral (7.0).

-There is also an independent report done by Washington-based Soil and Plant Laboratory, Inc. for the magazine Sunset, which tested a sample of used coffee grounds from Starbucks (we will ignore the oxymoron here) and determined it had a pH of 6.2.
+There is also an independent report done by Washington-based Soil and Plant Laboratory, Inc. for the magazine Sunset, which tested a sample of used coffee grounds from Starbucks (we will ignore the oxymoron here) and determined it had a pH level of 6.2.

 While the study itself has no real academic merit, Sunset published the results online, which is probably one of the main reasons people still believe this myth.

-Coffee Grounds are High in Nitrogen.
+Coffee Grounds are an Excellent Source of Nitrogen.